 When you receive an unconditional offer, your instinct may be to accept the offer as quickly as possible to assure yourself of a place at university.
 However, this is not a decision you should rush.
-Most offers will have a 1st May deadline, so you'll likely have a couple of months to make your decision.
+Most offers will have a 10 June 2021 deadline (this deadline has changed in 2021 to the later June date to help students and universities make more informed decisions), so you'll likely have a couple of months to make your decision.

 You should use that time to take the following steps:

 - Find out more about the university's motives – ask yourself: Is it genuine recognition of your excellent potential, or a pure recruitment strategy to entice more high achieving students?